lpelov/wcinteractions/README.md

-!!
-THIS REPOSITORY IS NO LONGER SUPPORTED.
+# THIS REPOSITORY IS NO LONGER SUPPORTED!

 # wcinteractions
 Automatically exported from code.google.com/p/wcinteractions